Individualized Master of Arts

-Students in the MA in Social Innovation and Sustainability Program attend residencies in Plainfield, Vermont, on Goddard’s historic main campus, located just outside Montpelier, the state capital.
+Students in the Individualized MA attend residencies in Plainfield, Vermont, on Goddard’s historic main campus, located just outside Montpelier, the state capital.
 It’s a former farm with a manor garden, surrounding forests, and period architecture.

 Residencies are a time to explore, network, learn, witness, and share with peers, staff, and faculty.
 Students work with advisors and peers in close-knit advising groups to forge individualized study plans that describe their learning objectives for the semester.

 Working closely with their faculty advisors, and supported by fellow learners, students identify areas of study, personal goals, relevant resources, and avenues to achieve these goals.
 Students also attend and are invited to help organize workshops, keynote addresses, celebrations and other events intended to stimulate, inspire, and challenge.

 This low-residency model combines the breadth of a collaborative community with the focus of personalized learning, enhanced by insightful exchanges with a faculty advisor.

 All students graduating with an Individualized MA degree, regardless of concentration, will have undertaken an interdisciplinary or transdisciplinary area of study and successfully accomplished the following: